Request to Join

 In her current role, she oversees transitions of care from the inpatient to the outpatient setting, working on safely reducing readmission rates and expanding hospital-to-home monitoring systems.

-A resident whose favorite part of the day is working with medical students and interns.
-Lead editor of "The Ultimate Medical School Rotation Guide" by Springer and lead author of "Introduction to Evidence-based Medicine: Key Summaries for Common Medical Practices" by Elsevier upcoming in Fall 2021.
+Bliss is a second-year resident in Internal Medicine at Columbia University / New York Presbyterian Hospital and a graduate of the Harvard Medical School Class of 2020.
+He is passionate about revolutionizing medical education for the modern learner and has served as lead editor of "The Ultimate Medical School Rotation Guide" by Springer which has sold in excess of 10,000 copies in the first half-year.
+He is also lead author of "Introduction to Evidence-based Medicine: Key Summaries for Common Medical Practices" by Elsevier.
+He is now working on a book series with Elsevier to teach medicine utilizing a novel teaching method he designed.
 Bliss has also contributed to First Aid Step 1 and the USMLE Rx First Aid Video Series.
 As a consultant for several medical education companies, Bliss aims to bring the trainee perspective to future educational products.
-Now as a resident, Bliss is building an MIT-backed startup that aims to bridge medical education and clinical practice.
+Notably, Bliss is building an MIT-backed startup that aims to bridge medical education and clinical practice.
 Watch his Day in the Life of a Harvard Medical Student video at https://www.youtube.com/watch?v=L6WczPqBk8A

 Zoe Moyer is an MD-PhD student from Virginia Commonwealth University School of Medicine.
 She has a dual bachelor's degree ASBMB-certified with distinction from Wellesley College and research background in synthetic nanoparticle systems under Dr. Robert Langer at MIT.